ehealthsuisse/ch-epr-fhir/readme.md

 ## Relation to IHE profiles since version v0.1.3 (currently as CI build and work in progress)

+To support **conformance** to the IHE profiles, the following validation mechanisms are added in this implementation guide:
+* The CH EPR mHealth profiles check the conformity to the corresponding IHE profile using constraints (`conformsTo`)
+* The examples are validated against both profiles (CH EPR mHealth & IHE) (listed in `meta.profile`)

 CH EPR mHealth profile | Relation/Action | IHE profile (Source)
 --- | --- | ---
 CH PIXm IN Parameters | TBD | TBD